-In Year 9 Religious Education students study a unit titled, Respect & Social Justice.
+In Year 9 Religious Education students study a unit on, Respect & Social Justice.
 The topics within this unit include:

-- · Respect and Human Dignity
+- Respect and Human Dignity

-- · Catholic Social Teaching
+- Catholic Social Teaching

 - Social Justice Issues

-In Year 10 Religious Education students study a unit titled, Leadership.

-Students also select whether they would like to continue studying our Mainstream Religion course or our specialised Youth Ministry course.
+In Year 10 Religious Education students have the opportunity to study either our Mainstream Religion course or our specialised Youth Ministry course.
 Within these streams, topics studied include:

-- · Historical and contemporary examples of leaders, - Servant Leadership with a focus on the Missionaries of the Sacred Heart, - Sects & Cults (Mainstream Religion), - · Grief and Loss (Mainstream Religion), and - Planning and facilitating a retreat (Youth Ministry).
+- Historical and contemporary examples of leaders, - Servant Leadership with a focus on the Missionaries of the Sacred Heart (Mainstream Religion & Youth Ministry), - Sects & Cults (Mainstream Religion), - · Grief and Loss (Mainstream Religion), and - Planning and facilitating a retreat (Youth Ministry).